tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/弹性公网 IP_intl_en.md

 ## Public IP vs EIP
 Both public IPs and EIPs are used of internet access.
-- Public IP: It is assigned automatically upon the creation of CVM, can can not be unbound from the CVM.
+- Public IP: It is assigned automatically upon the creation of CVM, can not be unbound from the CVM.
 - EIP: It’s purchased independently.
 It can be bound with/unbound from cloud resources (CVM, NAT gateway, ENI, and HAVIP) at any time.
 >?Only general BGP IP lines are applicable for the current common public IP addresses.
 >